sangtvo/Video-Game-Sales-Queries/README.md

 * In the Second Normal Form (2NF), 1NF applies and non-key attributes are fully dependent on its primary key.
 * In the Third normal Form (3NF), 1NF and 2NF applies as well as all of its attributes are directly dependent on the primary key.

 In order to quickly separate the data into 3 tables, Microsoft Excel was used.
-Then Python was used to generate a unique ID for each table (titles, sales, scores) using UUID library.
+Then, Python was used to generate a unique ID for each table (titles, sales, scores) using UUID library.
 ```python
 import pandas as pd
 import uuid